-- This decision is based on 3 unnumbered photographs submitted on 19 October 2007, drawing no. 01 and a Design and Access Statement submitted on 22 October 2007, drawing 03RevB submitted on 18 March 2008, a Planning Statement submitted on 25 April 2008, and drawing no. 02Rev B submitted on 8 June 2008. - This decision to grant Conservation Area Consent has been taken: - having regard to the policies and proposals in the Brighton and Hove Local Plan set out below.

-HE8 Demolition in Conservation Areas

-The double garage relating to the proposed demolition makes no positive contribution to the character or appearance of the Kemp Town Conservation Area.
+- This decision is based on 3 unnumbered photographs submitted on 19 October 2007, drawing no. 01 and a Design and Access Statement submitted on 22 October 2007, drawing 03RevB submitted on 18 March 2008, a Planning Statement submitted on 25 April 2008, and drawing no. 02Rev B submitted on 8 June 2008. - 2.
+This decision to grant Conservation Area Consent has been taken: - (i) having regard to the policies and proposals in the Brighton and Hove Local Plan set out below, Brighton and Hove Local Plan: HE8 Demolition in Conservation Areas - (ii) for the following reasons:-The double garage relating to the proposed demolition makes no positive contribution to the character or appearance of the Kemp Town Conservation Area.
 In conjunction with redevelopment of the site to form a single dwelling, it is considered that the proposed demolition of the garage will not be of detriment to the character or appearance of the Conservation Area.